Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Extensions to Other Methodologies

-To implement this in practice, or compute an explicit expression for the asymptotic distribution using Lemma~\ref{lemma::general_asymptotic_distribution}, we must make concrete assumptions for the available replicate measurements and the values of $\{\alpha_j\}$.
+In order to implement this in practice, or compute an explicit expression for the asymptotic distribution using Lemma \ref{lemma::general_asymptotic_distribution}, we must make concrete assumptions regarding the replicate measurements that are available and the values of $\{\alpha_j\}$.
 These data must conform to the identifiability conditions for $g$.